MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Experiments_About.md

 - **Applying or ending an experiment**

-  If your experiment is performing better than its original campaign and you're pleased with the results— congrats!
+  If your experiment is performing better than its original campaign and you're pleased with the resultsâ€” congrats!
 Let's apply it.

   1. On the experiment's page, select **Apply experiment to...**
   1. Choose whether to apply the experiment to the original campaign or to a new campaign: